TomasRoj/why-do-i-make/README.md

 Konstantin Láska - I just enjoy it.

 Matěj V. - I really love feel that I could make something what I imagine in my head.
 I could solve problems, make a device to make my life easier or just make something I like.

+**Kryštof Montilla** - As a creators ...
+We have power to make entire worlds.
+In my case ...
+Worlds of Tools.
+We are not just problem solvers.
+Ones and zeros ...
+That's our building blocks of living!